discindo/discindo-org/content/post/2023-02-12-using-stevedore-to-manage-docker-based-variant-calling-pipelines-from-r/index.en.md

 ```

-and we can also start a container, here, without any arguments to we can see
+and we can also start a container, here, without any arguments, so we can see
 the help:

 ``` r